hoadley-lab/pam50/README.md

 ```

 ### Pre-built image
-Given this package will likely be most used in HPC environments, a pre-built SquashFS image is provided that can be ran directly with Apptainer/Singularity.
-This is the easiest way to get started if you want it to 'just work' without installation.
-See the tagged releases to download (currently only provided for x86_64 architectures).
+A pre-built SquashFS image is provided that can be ran directly with Apptainer/Singularity.
+The image contains an R environment with all package dependencies and a slimmed down coreutils.
+This is the easiest way to get started on if you want it to 'just work' without any installation using Apptainer/Singularity.
+See [tagged releases](https://github.com/hoadley-lab/pam50/releases) to download (currently only provided for x86_64 architectures).

 Its entry runscript is simply `Rscript --vanilla "$@"`, allowing it to be used as such:
 ```bash